 Quebec’s Eastern Townships has historically been the place Montrealers escape to for vacations and weekend getaways.
-Just east of Montreal, about an hour’s drive and you’re in rolling hills and Quebec’s Wine Country, the heart of epicurean delights.
+Just east of Montreal, about an hour’s drive and you’re in rolling hills and Quebec’s Wine Country, the heart of bucolic delights.

 The first night of my little getaway was spent at Auberge & Spa West Brome.
 As I arrived the sun was beginning to set casting shadows on the brilliant fall foliage and the cows grazing nearby.
 I strolled to Bistro West Brome for dinner, reveling in the beauty and the fresh crisp air, realizing it has been 10 years since my last visit to the Eastern Townships.

 In the dining room, tomatoes decorate the tables, some almost the size of my head.
 The ‘potage’ garden, with 80 varieties of organic vegetables and fine herbs, provide the chef with produce needed for daily menus.
 The soup of Tomato vichyssoise puts to use the abundant tomatoes, coupled with the fresh Cod entrée (served with massive shrimps) leaves me rather full.
 This is where I get my first taste of Quebec Wines.
 I can’t say the wine overly impressed, as it seemed rather acidic to my taste.
 But the next day my opinion changes as I’m introduced to the Vignoble de l’Ophailleur and the Union Libre Cidre & Vin.
 These locally produced wines have yet to reach connoisseurs and markets outside of Quebec, but I see that changing in the near future.